microsoft/process-migrator/README.md

    2) For identity field default value, you may use 'continueOnFieldDefaultValueFailure' option to proceed with rest of import when such error is occurred.
 - Personal Access Token (PAT) needs to allow "Read, write, & manage" access for the "Work Items" scope
    1) The tool needs to be able to modify the definition of work items and work item types (to add custom fields for example).

+   # Support

+## How to file issues and get help

+This project uses [GitHub Issues](https://github.com/microsoft/process-migrator/issues) to track bugs and feature requests.
+Please search the existing issues before filing new issues to avoid duplicates.
+For new issues, file your bug or feature request as a new Issue.

+## Microsoft Support Policy
+Support for this project is limited to the resources listed above.